-Our subsidiary, Arch Western Finance LLC, has outstanding an aggregate principal amount of \$950.0 million of 6.75% senior notes due on July 1, 2013.
-The senior notes are guaranteed by certain of our subsidiaries and are secured by our intercompany note from Arch Coal.
-The indenture under which the senior notes were issued contains certain restrictive covenants that limit our ability to, among other things, incur additional debt, sell or transfer assets and make certain investments.
-The redemption price of the notes, reflected as a percentage of the principal amount, is: 102.250% for notes redeemed prior to July 1, 2010; 101.125% for notes redeemed between July 1, 2010 and June 30, 2011 and 100% for notes redeemed on or after July 1, 2011.
+Our subsidiary, Arch Western Finance LLC, has outstanding an aggregate principal amount of \$450.0 million of 6.75% senior notes due on July 1, 2013, subsequent to the redemption discussed previously.
+Interest is payable on the notes on January 1 and July 1 of each year.
+The senior notes are secured by an intercompany note from Arch Coal to Arch Western.
+The indenture under which the senior notes were issued contains certain restrictive covenants that limit Arch Western's ability to, among other things, incur additional debt, sell or transfer assets and make certain investments.
+The redemption price of the notes, reflected as a percentage of the principal amount, is: 101.125% for notes redeemed prior to July 1, 2011 and 100% for notes redeemed on or after July 1, 2011.